ns8483/MAE156A_RobotAssistantCardiologist/README.md

 ![plot](Images/FinalFabrication.png)

-<h2> Controller:<br>
+<h2> Controller:

-<h6> This allows for full control of rotatiton of tip and housing, linear translation, knob engagement, step size adjustment, multi-plane angle control, and position memory as shown in the video.
+<h6> This allows for full control of rotatiton of tip and housing, linear translation, knob engagement, step size adjustment, multi-plane angle control, and position memory as shown in the video.<br>

 ![plot](Images/Controller.png)